Home News Bayelsa Community Revives Heritage, Strengthens Unity At ‘Ogbolo ’26’ New Yam Festival

 Bayelsa Community Revives Heritage, Strengthens Unity At ‘Ogbolo ’26’ New Yam Festival

-The Ogu Community in Atubo, Attisa, Yenagoa Local Government Area of Bayelsa State, Nigeria, last Thursday reaffirmed its commitment to cultural preservation, peace, and community development as it celebrated the annual “Uge Adiafa” New Yam Festival, tagged “Ogbolo ’26.”
+The Ogu Community in Otubo-Atissa, Yenagoa Local Government Area of Bayelsa State, last Thursday reaffirmed its commitment to cultural preservation, peace and community development as it celebrated the annual “Uge Adiafa” New Yam Festival, tagged “Ogbolo ’26.”

 Held at St. John’s Primary School Field, Ogu, the colourful festival served not only as the traditional commencement of the yam harvest season but also as a tribute to the community’s illustrious son and founder of the Uge Adiafa Festival, His Majesty, Late King Fedrick Aduku Simangi Ogbotom-Edede IV.